-We incurred a net loss for the fiscal year ended March 31, 2023; therefore, the diluted weighted average shares outstanding exclude the effect of unvested common stock equivalents because their effect would be antidilutive.
-We had 1.6 potentially dilutive shares from share-based awards and 0.6 of shares from Convertible Notes that are excluded due to the net loss for the period.
+We incurred a net loss for the fiscal year ended March 31, 2024 and 2023; therefore, the diluted weighted average shares outstanding exclude the effect of unvested common stock equivalents because their effect would be antidilutive.
+For the fiscal year ended March 31, 2024, we had 2.4 potentially dilutive shares from share-based awards and 0.2 of shares from Convertible Notes that are excluded due to the net loss for the period.